swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 Platform triples are not specific enough in certain cases.
 For example, `aarch64-unknown-linux` host triple can’t prevent a user from installing a Swift SDK bundle on an unsupported Linux distribution.
-In the future we could deprecate `supportedTriples` and `runTimeTriples` JSON properties in favor of dictionaries with keys and values that describe aspects of platforms that are important for Swift SDKs.
+In the future we could deprecate `supportedTriples` and `targetTriples` JSON properties in favor of dictionaries with keys and values that describe aspects of platforms that are important for Swift SDKs.
 Such dictionaries could look like this:

 ```json5